-Our major findings point to the crucial role of the community networks generated by the Courtyards before COVID-19.
-We seek to describe and demonstrate the application of these four principles at the Courtyards during the COVID-19 pandemic: (1) a holistic approach addressing physical, mental, emotional, spiritual, spatial, and other needs by building a supportive community; (2) a partnership of service users, which sees the service users as partners in the Courtyards just as they are in their own homes, a place where they are encouraged to make their voices heard and to describe their needs, and where they receive support in advocating for themselves; (3) community involvement, i.e., viewing the communities and people neighboring the Courtyards as potential partners in the Courtyard community and enlisting them for the good of this community; (4) activism and change in policy to reduce oppression as a natural continuation of social action in the environment in which the Courtyards exist; and lastly, concerning the Yards’ (5) conflict with authorities.
+Five major themes emerged that highlight the crucial role that the essential elements of FCSW organizations played during the pandemic.
+These included the importance of: (1) a holistic approach to addressing physical, mental, emotional, spiritual, spatial, and other needs by building a supportive community; (2) a partnership of service users, which views the service users as partners in the Courtyards just as they are (ideally) in their own homes, empowered to make their voices heard and to describe their needs, and where they receive support in advocating for themselves; (3) community involvement, i.e., viewing the communities and people neighboring the Courtyards as potential partners in the Courtyard community and enlisting them for the good of this community; (4) activism and change in policy to reduce oppression as a natural continuation of social action in the environment in which the Courtyards exist; and lastly, their (5) conflict with authorities.

-We present how these principles were manifested during the COVID-19 pandemic by quoting from the study participants.
+Below we present how these principles were manifested during the pandemic using quotations from the study participants.

 A Holistic Approach to Community-Based Social Work

-Before the pandemic and even more so during it, the Courtyards made a concerted effort to provide holistic solutions for adolescents and young women during the lockdowns.
+Before the pandemic and even more so during it, the Courtyards made a concerted effort to provide holistic solutions for young women, particularly during the lockdowns.
 For this, they focused on the context of the response, the way it was provided, and its suitability for the specific needs of every service user.
 For example,

 CEO of the Courtyards:

-The the approach is holistic, which is unique to us; it’s like a one-stop shop where they can do it all; what’s unique is that they are helped as much as they want to be helped, how they want to be helped; they’re partners in setting their own goals.
+The approach is holistic, which is unique to us; it’s like a one-stop shop where they can do it all.
+What’s unique is that they are helped as much as they want to be helped, [the way] they want to be helped.
+They’re partners in setting their own goals.

 Director, Netanya:

-On the first day [of the lockdown], there were, like, let’s say, 80 girls, and we divided them up among the three of us and we called each one.
-We asked what was happening at home, and we mediated solutions from the welfare services, from the city, and also for their families.
+On the first day [of the lockdown], there were [about] 80 girls who were regular visitors.
+We divided them up among the three of us and called each one.
+We asked what was happening at home, and we [when needed] mediated solutions from the welfare services, from the city.
+[We did this] also for their families.
 The forms, the computers, the… I don’t know, even down to food baskets; we got stuff like that and handed it out.

-As these two quotes were chosen because they illustrate the holistic partnership within a context of a community.
-The girls are “partners in setting their own goals,” in the sense that the solution lies in constant negotiation with each individual.
+These two quotes illustrate the holistic partnership the Courtyards maintain within the context of a community.
+The girls were “partners in setting their own goals,” in the sense that any solution to challenges they raised was reached with each individual.
 The staff mainly used their experience and community connections to “mediate solutions.”

 2. The Courtyards as an Empowering Place

-This theme was combined from several sub-themes that describe the role played by the Courtyards for service users: (a) the Courtyards as a home; (b) the Courtyards as a safe community for women; (c) the Courtyards as a place to satisfy material and emotional needs; and (d) the Courtyards as a place to restore belief in oneself.
+Several sub-themes describe the role played by the Courtyards in empowering service users, including the Courtyards: (a) as a home; (b) as a safe community for women; (c) as a place to satisfy material and emotional needs; and (d) as a place to restore belief in oneself.
 The theme’s organizing principle is the Courtyards’ empowering function.

-A. The Courtyards as a home
+a.
+The Courtyards as a Home

 Users and staff view the Courtyards as a home, not a service.
 They are an extension of a safe, secure place, and at times even a substitute for a safe or secure home.
-Social services are not the ultimate function of Courtyard activities; rather, the Courtyards also provide an experience of home, of sitting in the living room, chatting, eating meals together, pots full of food waiting on the stove.
-And, of course, women who ask newcomers “how they’re doing.”
+Providing social services is not the ultimate function of Courtyard activities; rather, services are provided within the context of home, of sitting in the living room, chatting, eating meals together, with pots of food waiting on the stove, and a priority of asking newcomers “how they’re doing.”